neoslab/pumpbot/README.md

     # The first fifth profit level the bot must secure, expressed as a percentage.
     trailfive: 50

-    # Trade Countdown
-    # Maximum duration (in seconds) a trade can stay open without reaching stop loss or take profit.
-    countdown: 900

 # Priority fee configuration
 priority:
     # Dynamic Priority